🖋️ About Part II

 🔸 Chapter 7: Valley of Humiliation and the Valley of the Shadow of Death

-Christiana and her group pass through these dangerous valleys, but they are protected by a guide named Great-heart, who fights off enemies for them.
+Christiana and her group must pass through the same difficult valleys that Christian faced.
+However, they are now protected by a brave guide named Great-heart, who fights off enemies and encourages them when they are afraid.

 “We shall not die but live, and declare the works of the Lord.”